 In education, the listening skill is assessed through listening comprehension.
 In answering questions, the listening sub-skills are evaluated.
-Among these are: identifying main idea or purpose, noting details, making connections, concluding, determining tones and attitudes, identifying organization or even summarizing.
+Among these are: identifying the main idea or purpose, noting details, making connections, concluding, determining tones and attitudes, identifying organization or even summarizing.
 Under different settings and contexts, the sub-skills are also tested in the IELTS and the TOEFL.
-Thus, it is a beneficial to understand the listening section and question types of your test.
+Thus, it is beneficial to understand the listening section and question types of your test.

 Reading is the third language that a person learns.
 Similar to listening, it is likewise a process that involves absorbing and receiving information through the symbols or letters our eyes see.
 Because it is an input skill, it does not only broaden your knowledge, but it also builds your vocabulary and strengthens your grammatical proficiency.

 To fully assess a person’s language skills, reading tests are given as comprehension assessments.
-The complicated part of it is that, it involves several complex tasks to do, and they are assessed according to various question formats.
+The complicated part of it is that it involves several complex tasks to do, and they are assessed according to various question formats.

-In answering the reading section, a candidate’s comprehension skills may be evaluated by: distinguishing main idea from supporting ideas, identifying main topic, extracting details, identifying key words, recognizing vocabulary and understand its meaning, getting important information, making inferences, understanding author’s view, and even summarizing sentences and passages.
+In answering the reading section, a candidate’s comprehension skills may be evaluated by: distinguishing the main idea from supporting ideas, identifying the main topic, extracting details, identifying key words, recognizing vocabulary and understand its meaning, getting important information, making inferences, understanding author’s view, and even summarizing sentences and passages.
 The tasks require skills, techniques and even previous knowledge to identify correct answers.

 On the whole, since the tests evaluate how well you comprehend reading and listening discourses, be ready with effective strategies in approaching each section.
 Lastly, embrace the challenge of preparing for your test thoroughly.
 That should include the ways of improving your receptive skills!